MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 # Introduction

-The SVCB and HTTPSSVC RRs are intended to address a number of challenges facing clients and services, especially when origin resources are available over a range of protocol configurations.
-This is done in a way that provides an extensible model to handle similar use-cases without forcing clients to perform additional DNS lookups and without forcing them to first make connections to a default service for the origin.
+The SVCB and HTTPSSVC RRs provide clients with complete instructions for optimal access to an origin.
+This information enables improved performance and privacy by avoiding transient connections to a suboptimal default server, negotiating a preferred protocol, and providing relevant public keys.

-For example, when clients need to make a connection to fetch resources associated with an HTTPS URI, they must first resolve A and/or AAAA address resource records for the origin hostname.
+For example, when clients need to make a connection to fetch resources associated with an HTTPS URI, they currently resolve only A and/or AAAA records for the origin hostname.
 This is adequate when clients default to TCP port 443, do not support Encrypted SNI
 {{!ESNI=I-D.ietf-tls-esni}}, and where the origin service operator does not have a desire to put an CNAME at a zone apex (such as for